Bridging Prediction and Intervention Problems in Social Systems: Model Design

 \citet{lundberg2024origins} probe further into the origins of unpredictability---interviews with participants reveal the crucial importance of unmeasured information in influencing their life outcomes.

 Multiple recent examples echo that simple predictions are competitive with complex machine learning for noisy social outcomes.
 Simple predictions should be standard benchmarks since they can be implemented for much lower total-cost-of-ownership.
-Recent studies find that much simpler predictors incorporating only neighborhood/district-level information \citep{perdomo2020performative} or single-variable predictions \citep{stoddard2024predicting} are competitive with more complex prediction.\footnote{\citep{perdomo2023difficult} find that school and district-level information can target dropout interventions just as effectively as individual risk scores, reflecting the role of structural forces against the variability of individual variation. \cite{stoddard2024predicting} develop a predictive risk model to predict police misconduct, and that an exceedingly simple model -- number of past predictions -- is competitive (25\%-30\% relatively lower recall of top 5\% officers by estimated risk) with modern machine learning.} While ML culture may favor complex models, this can lead to ``worsenalization" \citep{suriyakumar2023personalization}, when additional covariates worsen predictive performance.
+Recent studies find that much simpler predictors incorporating only neighborhood/district-level information \citep{perdomo2023difficult} or single-variable predictions \citep{stoddard2024predicting} are competitive with more complex prediction.\footnote{\citep{perdomo2023difficult} find that school and district-level information can target dropout interventions just as effectively as individual risk scores, reflecting the role of structural forces against the variability of individual variation. \cite{stoddard2024predicting} develop a predictive risk model to predict police misconduct, and that an exceedingly simple model -- number of past predictions -- is competitive (25\%-30\% relatively lower recall of top 5\% officers by estimated risk) with modern machine learning.} While ML culture may favor complex models, this can lead to ``worsenalization" \citep{suriyakumar2023personalization}, when additional covariates worsen predictive performance.

 The question of ``null efficacy" is also important for causal interventions.
 Establishing that treatments effects are heterogeneous before considering targeting is necessary.
 But, a null \textit{average} treatment effect could have opposite implications as to whether the intervention is overall ineffective, or whether there is underlying heterogeneity that was masked by averaging over subpopulations.
 It's folklore that in social domains, treatment effects are often noisy zeroes.
 It's harder to test for effect heterogeneity itself is harder than for a null average effect \citep{crump2008nonparametric,levy2021fundamental,sanchez2023robust}.
-A mix of empirical and domain-driven justification is necessary.